HOME

 Nan Carle is a Commissioner of Services for people with Developmental Disabilities in Southern Arizona, and a recognised international expert on Community Inclusion.

-In an article for 'Community Connecting' Magazine (September 2007) she writes:
+In an article for 'Community Connecting' Magazine she writes:

 "The Chorley and South Ribble Partnership Board has an Excellent web site that discusses Person Centred Thinking Coaching. (www.csrpcp.net)